 It was also a pretty powerful twist to her son’s birth story.

-According to the new grandma, the doctor flat out refused to help the labouring mama if she insisted on delayed cord clamping which, he claimed, was “dangerous” and “against medical guidelines”.
+According to the new grandma, the doctor flat out refused to help the laboring mama if she insisted on delayed cord clamping which, he claimed, was “dangerous” and “against medical guidelines”.

-Knowing that it was neither of those things, the labouring mama told him: “Step back then, I will deliver my own baby”.
+Knowing that it was neither of those things, the laboring mama told him: “Step back then, I will deliver my own baby”.

 Commenting on the encounter, she added: “He thought he would fear monger her into backing down … he’s obviously never met my daughter”.